OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Sessions/Session 48.md

 		- I add it to my backpack
 	- A large pearl, shimmering unusually:
 		- It's a [[Pearl of Power]]!
-		- I take this, equip it and attune to it
+		- I take it for myself, equip it and attune to it
 - I investigate the scrolls from [[Ashcombe Paltimore]]'s office (Arcana check, 14)
 	- All I get is the type of magic - transmutation / conjuration
 - We decide to send a note to [[Billiam Christ]] that we would like to speak to him tomorrow